 Stage: Sales and Support

-Depending on the type of software product you are launching, you will have different sales strategies and programs in place.
+Depending on the type of software product you are selling, you will have different sales strategies and programs in place.
 Some of the issues flagged below might help to some extent, for any variant.

 8. Not setting up the proper product billing features